Dudley Moore: Jazz pianist

-On leaving Oxford University in 1958 he joined Sir John Dankworth's big band on piano.
+On leaving Oxford University in 1958 he joined John Dankworth's big band on piano.
 Subsequently he made a number of recordings leading his own trio including Pete McGurk (later replaced by Jeff Clyne) on bass and Chris Karan on drums.

 Beyond the Fringe

 Moore (left) in Beyond the Fringe, c.
 1963.
 Creating a boom in satirical comedy, thousands of shows were played on both sides of the Atlantic.

-John Bassett, a graduate of Wadham College, Oxford recommended Moore, his jazz bandmate and a rising cabaret talent, to producer Robert Ponsonby, who was putting together a comedy revue entitled Beyond the Fringe.
+John Bassett, a graduate of Wadham College, Oxford, recommended Moore, his jazz bandmate and a rising cabaret talent, to producer Robert Ponsonby, who was putting together a comedy revue entitled Beyond the Fringe.
 Bassett also chose Jonathan Miller.
 Moore then recommended Alan Bennett, who in turn suggested Peter Cook.

 Beyond the Fringe was at the forefront of the 1960s UK satire boom, although the show's original runs in Edinburgh and the provinces in 1960 had had a lukewarm response.
 When the revue transferred to the Fortune Theatre in London, in a revised production by Donald Albery and William Donaldson, it became a sensation, thanks in some part to a favourable review by Kenneth Tynan.
 There were also a number of musical items in the show, using Dudley Moore's music, most famously an arrangement of the Colonel Bogey March in the style of Beethoven, which Moore appears unable to bring to an end.

 In 1962 the show transferred to the John Golden Theatre in New York, with its original cast.
 President John F. Kennedy attended a performance on 10 February 1963.
 The show continued in New York until 1964.